 WI Certificates may not be suitable investments for you.
-You should not purchase WI Certificates unless you have carefully considered and are able to bear the associated prepayment, termination, interest rate, yield and market risks of investing in them.
-The Summary of Risk Factors and Risk Factors sections beginning on page 10 highlight some of these risks.
+You should not purchase WI Certificates unless you have carefully considered and are able to bear the associated prepayment, termination, interest rate, yield, market and other risks of investing in them.
+The Summary of Risk Factors and Risk Factors sections beginning on page 14 highlight some of these risks.